-roadcast Arts program provides trainradio production and gives students nowledge of radio production and proning.
-The program emphasizes commuon skills needed for jobs in a variety of including advertising, public relations, east journalism and program producnd prepares students for transfer to a ear institution.
+The Broadcast Arts program provides training in radio production and gives students basic knowledge of radio production and programming.
+The program emphasizes communication skills needed for jobs in a variety of fields, including advertising, public relations, broadcast journalism and program production, and prepares students for transfer to a four-year institution.

-ulation: Specs Howard School of Broadts
+Articulation: Specs Howard School of Broadcast Arts

-inuing Eligibility Requirements: nts must demonstrate basic computer y skills by successfully passing the Comand Information Literacy Test.
-The test e taken at any point during the program, ust be completed before graduating.
+Continuing Eligibility Requirements: Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
+The test may be taken at any point during the program, but must be completed before graduating.